-After you have been accepted as an international student, there are still several important steps you will need to take before arriving to the U.S. Use the checklist below to ensure that you are ready!
+What should you do after acceptance and before arrival?
+After OTC has accepted you as an international student, there are still several important steps you will need to take before arriving to the U.S. Use the checklist below to ensure that you are ready!

 To make sure that you are able to cover any medical expenses, OTC requires that all international students purchase the insurance plan provided through the college.
-All F-1 students will be charged for this insurance on their OTC student account when they enroll for any number of credit hours.
-To see information regarding Springfield area hospitals click here.
+OTC will charge all F-1 students for this insurance on their OTC student account when they enroll for any number of credit hours.
+To see information regarding Springfield area hospitals, click here.

-Obtain copies of your immunization records demonstrating proof of vaccination for measles (rubeola), mumps, and rubella (MMR) and bring these records with you to the U.S. The IP office will copy the documents for your file.
+Obtain copies of your immunization records demonstrating proof of vaccination for measles (rubeola), mumps and rubella (MMR) and bring these records with you to the U.S. The IP office will copy the documents for your file.
 If you are going to renew your MMR vaccine at home, please have it done at least six weeks prior to your arrival at OTC.
-A negative TB test obtained within the United States must be on file with OTC before being authorized to enroll in classes.
+A negative TB test obtained within the United States must be on file with OTC before OTC will authorize you to enroll in classes.
 TB skin tests are valid for exactly 12 months.
 TB chest X-rays are valid for five years.
 If expired, you must retest before enrolling.
 Bring your immunization records with you to OTC.